jeremyevans/rubyconflt2016-presentation/slides/slides.md

 <h1 style="font-size: 130px; position: absolute; top: 510px; left: 160px;">Features</h1>

 !SLIDE
-.notes and then talk about Rodauth's configuration DSL and the flexibility it offers to handle most authentication requirements.
+.notes and then talk about Rodauth's configuration DSL and the flexibility it offers to handle most authentication requirements, as well as some interesting aspects of Rodauth's internals.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 310px; left: 360px;">Configuration</h1>

 !SLIDE
 .notes Finally, I will talk about how Rodauth can be integrated into existing systems.
-It does not matter if you are using Rails, Sinatra, Roda, Hanami, or are running on bare Rack, you can use Rodauth to handle authentication for your application.
+It does not matter if you are using Rails, Sinatra, Roda, Hanami, or are running on bare Rack, you can use Rodauth in your application.

 <h1 style="font-size: 130px; position: absolute; top: 110px; left: 360px;">Integration</h1>

 !SLIDE
-.notes I am now going to talk about what makes Rodauth different from other authentication libraries from a security perspective, which is the attempt to prevent cracking of password hashes by the use of multiple database accounts and database functions for authentication by default.
+.notes I am now going to talk about what makes Rodauth different from other authentication libraries from a security perspective, which is the attempt to protect against password hash cracking by the use of multiple database accounts and database functions for authentication by default.
 This makes it difficult for attackers to even get access to the underlying password hashes.

 <h1 class="white" style="font-size: 130px; position: absolute; top: 110px; left: 70px;">Protect</h1>
 <h1 style="font-size: 130px; position: absolute; top: 210px; left: 160px;">Against</h1>